hinxx/shiny-invention/README.md

 	git checkout -b newbranch v1.0

-Create ESS branch from a tag (asyn as example):
+Create SHI branch from a tag (asyn as example):

 Sync with upstream first: